flass/pantagruel/README.md

                        If set at init stage, this option will be maintained for all tasks.
 However, the remote address can be updated when calling a specific task; string 'none' cancels the HPC behaviour.

-    -c|--collapse    (no value) Enable collapsing the rake clades in the gene trees (strongly recomended in datasets of size > 50 genomes).
+    -c|--collapse    (no value) Enable collapsing the rake clades in the gene trees (strongly recomended in datasets of size >50 genomes).

+    --no_collapse    (no value) disable collapsing the rake clades in the gene trees" (default; use this option in combination with -i --refresh to restore default behaviour when -c was used in previous runs)."

     -C|--collapse_par  quoted string.
 Specifies parameters for collapsing the rake clades in the gene trees.
                        A single-quoted, semicolon-delimited string containing variable definitions must be provided.